Parts of a Bee

 Honey Bee Wings

 A honey bee has 4 wings ( 2 pair on each side of the thorax).
 The forewings are larger than the hind wings.
-You can see small veins in the wing that offer support.
+Look closely and you will see small veins in the wings that offer support.

-In addition to flying, wings help the colony in other ways.
-Worker bees help control temperatures inside the hive by fanning their wings.
-Fanning near the entrance or within the hive encourages the movement of air.
+In addition to flying, workers use their wings to control temperatures inside the hive.
+Fanning near the hive entrance or inside encourages air movement.

 This helps keep the temperature in the brood region at the proper temperature and humidity for baby bees to develop.